By Caribbean specialist Annabel

 This isn’t a flashy hotel, but the rooms are comfortable and have their own veranda — opt for a beachfront cottage that takes you straight onto the sand.

 While owned by a British couple, the hotel feels very Grenadian.
-Staff are recruited from the nearest town, Sauteurs (as were Darius the donkey and Darcy the goat), and the restaurant aims to serve homecooked Grenadian specialties using local ingredients.
+Staff members are recruited from the nearest town, Sauteurs (as were Darius the donkey and Darcy the goat), and the restaurant serves homecooked Grenadian specialties using local ingredients.